-Rui Ni is an assistant professor in the Department of Mechanical Engineering at Johns Hopkins University.
+Rui Ni is an associate professor in the Department of Mechanical Engineering at Johns Hopkins University.
 His research focuses on the fundamental science of turbulence and multi-phase flows that involve more than one phase (i.e. liquid, solid, or gas) and has applications in next-generation energy systems, environmental engineering, and physiological flows in the human body.

 Ni earned his PhD in physics from the Chinese University of Hong Kong in 2011.
 He worked as a postdoctoral scholar at Yale University and Wesleyan University before joining Penn State University in 2015, where he held the Kenneth Kuan-Yun Kuo Early Career Professorship in mechanical engineering.
 In 2017, he received the NSF CAREER Award in fluid dynamics and the ACS-PRF New Investigator Award.